 In his 1835 publications, Hardy identified 641 distinct places that John visited.
 Of these, a few actually refer to more than one place, so the total number of places currently in our gazetteer is 655.
 Where Hardy's original placename refers to multiple locations, that fact has been noted in the timeline bubble.

 The Itinerary of King John project is intended to be collaborative.
-Contributions, comments, corrections, and questions can be addressed to me at: .
+Contributions, comments, corrections, and questions can be addressed to me at: click for address.

 Great thanks and kudos belong to David Huynh, the principal author of the SIMILE timeline API.
 He has created a tool that will be a great boon to historians, and without his direct assistance, this resource would not have been possible.